basnijholt/addon-otmonitor/otmonitor/DOCS.md

 To get the addon running, some configuration needs to be updated prior to starting.

 This includes the host and port on which the addon can access your opentherm gateway and the credentials that the addon should use to connect to an MQTT broker (only required if `mqtt.autoconfig` is disabled, which is the default option).
+Also MQTT is not required if you plan to use the HomeAssistant OpenTherm integration through the relay port.
+In the latter case, set `mqtt.enable` to `false`.

 This add-on has a couple of options available.
 To get the add-on running: